Singaporean’s Guide to Travel during Golden Week in Japan

 4. Showa Memorial Park Flower

 Showa Memorial Park is a national park located in Tachikawa City, a suburb of Tokyo.
 The park features a variety of amenities, including lawns, flower fields, and a Japanese garden with a pond.
-Various kinds of seasonal flowers and plants can be seen at the park, including cherry blossoms and tulips during spring, hydrangeas and sunflowers during summer, and cosmos and ginkgo trees during autumn.
+Various kinds of seasonal flowers and plants can be seen in the park, including cherry blossoms and tulips in spring, hydrangeas and sunflowers in summer, and cosmos and ginkgo trees in autumn.

 Location: SHOWA MEMORIAL PARK, 3173 MIDORI-CHO, TACHIKAWA-SHI, TOKYO